Best Beaches in the Algarve, Portugal: 20 Amazing Tips

-In our opinion, the beaches in the Algarve are simply the most beautiful in the world.☺️ In this article Algarve, Portugal: 20 Best Places for Your Holiday we share our favourite spots along the coast.
-You don’t have to agree with us, but you’ll definitely find beaches here that you’ll fall in love with.
-From the magical hidden coves of Carvoeiro, through the lively and bustling coast near Portimão, to the surfing paradise around Sagres – every place has something special.
-Let’s take a look at the most beautiful beaches in Algarve, Portugal!
+In our opinion, the beaches in the Algarve, Portugal, are quite simply the most beautiful in the world.☺️ You don’t have to agree with us, but you’ll definitely find beaches here that you’ll fall in love with.
+From the magical hidden coves of Carvoeiro, through the lively and busy coastline near Portimão, all the way to the surfer’s paradise around Sagres – every spot has something special.
+Let’s take a look at the best beaches in the Algarve, Portugal!

-When planning a seaside vacation, the Algarve in Portugal is our top pick.
-With over 200 stunning beaches scattered along its coastline, the Algarve boasts some of the most beautiful beaches in Europe.
+When you’re planning a seaside holiday, the Algarve in Portugal is our top spot.
+With more than 200 stunning beaches scattered along the coast, the Algarve boasts some of the most beautiful beaches in Europe.

-Here you’ll find the most diverse beaches, from coves surrounded by limestone cliffs to vast golden sandy beaches – there’s something for everyone.
-The region offers picturesque scenery with unique rock formations and crystal-clear turquoise waters that take your breath away.
+You’ll find the most varied beaches here, from coves surrounded by limestone cliffs to sprawling golden sandy stretches – there really is something for everyone.
+The region offers picturesque scenery with unique rock formations and crystal-clear turquoise water that will take your breath away.

-One of the reasons why the beaches in the Algarve are so popular is the favorable climate.
-With sunshine for approximately 300 days a year, you can comfortably enjoy sunbathing, swimming, and various water sports, we even swam in October, but the water was already for the brave.
+One of the reasons the beaches in the Algarve are so popular is the favourable climate.
+With sunshine on around 300 days a year, you can comfortably enjoy sunbathing, swimming and all kinds of water sports.
+We even swam here in October, though by then the water was really only for the brave.

-Now let’s take a look at our favorite beaches in the Algarve.
-Here are, in our opinion, the most beautiful beaches in Portugal.
+Now let’s take a look at our favourite beaches in the Algarve.
+In our opinion, these are the most beautiful beaches in Portugal.

 Praia da Marinha

-If you’re staying in Carvoeiro, don’t forget to visit the local beach.
+If you stay in Carvoeiro, don’t miss the local beach.
 Carvoeiro Beach, or Praia do Carvoeiro, is small but beautiful.
-We like to go there during winter.
+We love going there in winter.

-The golden sand is gently surrounded by azure waters and impressive cliffs; you can climb up above the beach, like we did, and take beautiful photos.
+The golden sand is gently framed by azure waters and imposing cliffs, and you can climb up above the beach like we do to take some lovely photos.

-In town, there are many nice cafes and great restaurants; we’re fans of Indian and sushi, but you’ll also find traditional Portuguese options.
+The town has a row of charming cafés and nice restaurants – we’re big fans of Indian and sushi, but you’ll also find traditional Portuguese food.

-💡 TIP: Visit the new restaurant Levels, which is right by the beach, where you can enjoy amazing coffee (the best in town) and brunch.
+💡 TIP: Check out the new Levels restaurant, right by the beach, where you can enjoy amazing coffee (the best in town) and brunch.

 Carvoeiro Beach